David Lewis’s Metaphysics

 What these particulars are like is given by what perfectly natural monadic properties they instantiate, and what perfectly natural relations they stand in to one another.

-And that's it.
-That is, the facts about what fundamental particulars there are, and what perfectly natural properties and relations they instantiate, determine all other facts.
-Yes, even modal facts, as the (forthcoming) companion article explains.
-Almost-Lewis (and Lewis) believes, of course, in other particulars besides spacetime points; it's just that these particulars are not fundamental: what it is for them to exist is to be explained, somehow, in terms of facts about the fundamental entities.
-(More on this, in the forthcoming companion article on Lewis's applied metaphysics; also, see the
+And that’s it.
+That is, the facts about what fundamental particulars there are, and what perfectly natural properties and relations they instantiate, determine all other facts, even modal facts.
+Almost-Lewis (and Lewis) believes, of course, in other particulars besides spacetime points; it’s just that these particulars are not fundamental: what it is for them to exist is to be explained, somehow, in terms of facts about the fundamental entities.
+(See the

 Supplement on Fundamental Entities